browserengineering/book/book/animations.md

 probably see even more speedup than that.

 Let's go back and test the `opacity` and `width` animations, to see how much GPU acceleration helped.
-Without the GPU, the results on my computer for the `opacity` and `width` examples is:[^same-perf]
+The results on my computer are:[^same-perf]

     Without GPU: